Home » Blog » Mac OS X » Gmail vs Apple Mail | Find Out Which One is Better

 Conclusion

 Both email client has their feature that provide simple and advanced email management.
-In essence, Gmail is a powerful, feature-rich email service suited for users who want advanced, productive tools, seamless integration with the broader Google ecosystem.
+In essence, Gmail is a powerful, feature-rich email service suited for users who want advanced, productive tools and seamless integration with the broader Google ecosystem.
 On the other hand, Apple Mail is an elegant and highly integrated email client that excels in simplicity, privacy and a unified experience in the Apple world.